ServiceStack/ServiceStackVS/README.md

 ![](https://raw.githubusercontent.com/ServiceStack/ServiceStackVS/master/Images/angularjs_solution.png)

-The Host project contains an AppHost which has been configured with the RazorFormat plugin as well as hosting all the required JavaScript packages like AngularJS, Bootstrap and jQuery.
-It is setup initially with a signle `_Layout.cshtml` using the default Bootstrap template and a `default.cshtml` which contains the HelloWorld demo.
+The Host project contains an `AppHost` which has been configured with the `RazorFormat` plugin as well as hosting all the required JavaScript packages like AngularJS, Bootstrap and jQuery.
+It is setup initially with a single `_Layout.cshtml` using the default Bootstrap template and a `default.cshtml` which contains the HelloWorld demo.

 ![](https://raw.githubusercontent.com/ServiceStack/ServiceStackVS/master/Images/angularjs_main_project.png)

-The Host project has dependencies on the Service Model and Service Inteface projects.
+The Host project has dependencies on the Service Model and Service Interface projects.
 These are the projects that contain your request/response DTOs, validators and filters.
 This structure is trying to encourage have your data structures and services in separate projects make testing and reuse easier.

 ![](https://raw.githubusercontent.com/ServiceStack/ServiceStackVS/master/Images/angularjs_other_projects.png)

 The Unit Testing project, also as a dependency on these projects as it tests them in isolation of the main Host project.
-In the template, we are using the BasicAppHost to mock the AppHost we are using in the Host project.
+In the template, we are using the `BasicAppHost` to mock the AppHost we are using in the Host project.
 The example unit test is using NUit to setup and run the tests.

 #### Disable Update On Save Settings
-The default beahviour of ServiceStackVS is to update ServiceStack references on save so that you can easily get the latest changes and not work with incorrect or out of date references.
-Something this behaviour might not be desired, so this behaviour can be disabled with a `servicestack.vsconfig` file at the base of the project with these refereces.
+The default behavior of ServiceStackVS is to update ServiceStack references on save so that you can easily get the latest changes and not work with incorrect or out of date references.
+Something this behavior might not be desired, so this behavior can be disabled with a `servicestack.vsconfig` file at the base of the project with these refereces.
 ``` servicestack.vsconfig
 DisableNpmInstallOnSave true
 DisableBowerInstallOnSave true